rk-terence/gz-remark-callout/README.md

 ### Customization Support

-As can be seen from above, by default we `blockquote` element to hold the callout;
+As can be seen from above, by default the `blockquote` element is used to hold the callout;
 also, default icons are chosen for different callout types.
 This can be changed by adding configurations.

 You can pass configuration object to `remarkCallout`.
-For example, to change the SVG string for the callout type `warning`, you can change the above code to
+For example, to change the SVG string for the callout type `warning` and change the callout container to `div`, you can change the above code to
 ```ts
 const config = {
     callouts: {